balder-dev/balder/doc/source/basics/vdevices.rst

     Sometimes python does not allow to reference the type variable for vDevices.
 You can use a string with the name of the vDevice here too.
 Balder will automatically resolve this internally.

-Depending on the current mapped vDevice balder automatically calls the method variation, that fits for the current active vDevice.
+Depending on the current mapped vDevice Balder automatically calls the method variation, that fits for the current active vDevice.

 .. note::